murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 **-M : the number of mismatches allowed between alleles of the same locus (i.e. The one we want to optimise)**

--n : The number of mismatches between loci between individuals. (should be set to M)
+-n : The number of mismatches between loci between individuals. (should be set equal to `-M`)

 If that does not make sense or you would like to know more, have a quick read of [this explanation from the manual](http://catchenlab.life.illinois.edu/stacks/param_tut.php).

-Here, we will optimize the parameter M (description in bold above) using the collaborative power of all of us here today!
-We will be using the guidelines of parameter optimization outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess what value for the M parameter recovers the highest number of polymorphic loci.
-[Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) provides a description of this approach:
+Here, we will optimize the parameter `-M` (description in bold above) using the collaborative power of all of us here today!
+We will be using the guidelines of parameter optimization outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess what value for the `-M` parameter recovers the highest number of polymorphic loci.
+[Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) described this approach:
 *"After putative alleles are formed, stacks performs a search to match alleles together into putative loci.
 This search is governed by the M parameter, which controls for the maximum number of mismatches allowed between putative alleles [...]
 Correctly setting **M** requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*

 As a giant research team, we will run the *denovo* pipeline with different parameters.
 The results from the different parameters will be shared using ![this Google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
 We'll be able to use the best dataset downstream for population genetics analyses and to compare with a pipeline that utilises a reference genome.